To find out more about open studios click here!

-The Dooyewaard Award is an annual prize for outstanding young Contemporary Artists at the time of their graduation from Art College.
-The artists are selected by a jury, made up of board members of the HKU and an independent jury of curators and members of the Dooyewaard Foundation. read more about all award winning artists.
+The Dooyewaard Stipendium is foundede in 1998 as an annual prize for outstanding young Contemporary Artists at the time of their graduation from Art College.
+The artists are selected by a jury, made up of board members of the HKU, independent curators and board members of the Dooyewaard Foundation. …read more.

-Studio de Gors was the second studio purchased by the Foundation.
+Studio de Gors was the second studio acquired by the Foundation.
 Originally an old weaving studio in the heart of the village it has been converted into an artist studio with separate living quarters.
-Since 2015 the studio is connected to the Gerrit van Houten Foundation….read more
+Since 2015 the studio is linked to the Gerrit van Houten Studio Award….read more.

 A few years ago the Dooyewaard Foundation acquired a plot of land (about an acre) with on it three old studios and a stone house.
 No one had ever made the connection with Mondrian.
-But the seller, a lady who had lived there all her life and who was then 92 years old, remembered…read more
+Painstaking research and the lucky find of old photographs and letters led to this discovery…..read more.